jomartin-999/spring-boot-for-vmware-gemfire/docs/actuator.md

-`GeodeGatewayReceiversHealthIndicator` provides details about the configured (WAN) `GatewayReceivers`, which are capable of receiving events from remote clusters when using VMware GemFire's [multi-site, WAN topology](https://geode.apache.org/docs/guide/115/topologies_and_comm/multi_site_configuration/chapter_overview.html).
+`GeodeGatewayReceiversHealthIndicator` provides details about the configured (WAN) `GatewayReceivers`, which are capable of receiving events from remote clusters when using [vmware-gemfire-name]'s [multi-site, WAN topology](https://geode.apache.org/docs/guide/115/topologies_and_comm/multi_site_configuration/chapter_overview.html).

 This `HealthIndicator` captures configuration metadata along with the